sanjanagoli/shopu/README.md

 We are four Dartmouth students from the class of 2022 working as Women in Science Program (WISP) interns in conjunction with the DALI Lab for the 2018-2019 school year.

 mailU is a mobile application designed to allow students to connect students who want to request and deliver mailed packages from their college/university mailing serivce.
-We hope that users of the Dartmouth community are able to easily request and deliver mailed items with this app from Hinman in a seamless and easy process.
+We hope that users of this app from the Dartmouth community are able to easily request and deliver mailed items from Hinman in a seamless and easy manner.

  ## Architecture